GoogleContainerTools/kpt-config-sync/docs/design-docs/02-custom-root-reconciler-clusterrole.md

 ## Test Plan

-Implementation of this feature can includes automated tests that verify the behavior.
+Implementation of this feature will include automated tests that verify the behavior.

 ## Open Issues/Questions